 Winning MJFA premierships was all very well, but University had loftier ambitions and made a succession of applications to join the VFL.
 Finally, in 1908 its persistence paid off and University, along with VFA club Richmond, gained admission to Australian football's pre-eminent competition.

 With its seconds side still participating in the MJFA, University's senior combination commenced life in the “big league” against the previous season's wooden spooners, Essendon.
 If there had been any lofty expectations among the Students they were soon obliterated; Essendon won by 11 goals, 14.11 (95) to 3.11 (29).
 The following Saturday, though, University broke through for its first ever VFL win, although given that the opposition was provided by fellow newcomers Richmond the achievement was widely downplayed.
 However, when the Students overcame St Kilda - which had competed in the finals in 1907 - a fortnight later people sat up and took notice.
-Further wins followed in round 6 (Melbourne) and round 8 (Geelong) and suddenly the debutants were looking a good outside bet for the finals.
-They eventually finished 6th (out of 10), with an 8-10 record and, statistically, the 3rd best forward line in the competition.
+Further wins followed in round six (Melbourne) and round eight (Geelong) and suddenly the debutants were looking a good outside bet for the finals.
+They eventually finished sixth (out of ten), with an 8-10 record and, statistically, the third best forward line in the competition.
 It had been a commendable and highly promising start.

 Play in the opening term was hotly contested but scrappy.
 Bert Hartkopf, whose excellent high marking was a noteworthy feature of the match, drew first blood for the Students with a minor score.
 Shortly afterwards Ken MacLeod registered the game’s, and University’s, first goal.
 Fitzroy’s response was energetic and purposeful, and a brace of goals to George Holden, one from a free and the other by means of a running shot, gave them a lead which they would hold onto until the first change.
 Indeed, when Clive Morrison added a third goal for the ‘Roys it looked as if they might run away with the game, an impression reinforced as they continued to attack.
 However a minor score was all they could muster before the home side broke away and registered their second goal of the match off the boot of Rupe Matthews.
 A succession of behinds to both teams followed before Morrison, from a free kick, gave the ‘Roys an 11 point advantage which they retained until the dying moments of the term when Frank Kerr snapped truly for the Students.
 At quarter time the scoreboard showed Fitzroy on 4.2 (26) leading University 3.3 (21).